edwinb/Idris2-boot/docs/ffi/ffi.rst

     Main> :exec main
     94

-Note that it is the programmers responsibility to make sure that the Idris function and C function have corresponding types.
+Note that it is the programmer's responsibility to make sure that the Idris function and C function have corresponding types.
 There is no way for the machine to check this!
 If you get it wrong, you will get unpredictable behaviour.